nicholaschuayunzhi/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename specific tag
+2. AddressBook shows a list of persons affected by tag renaming and asks for confirmation
+3. User confirms tag renaming
+4. AddressBook renames specific tag of every affected person <br>
+Use case ends.

+**Extensions**

+1a.
+Specified tag does not exist
+> 1a1.
+AddressBook shows an empty list <br>
+  Use case ends

+3a.
+User does not confirm tag rename

+> 3a1.
+AddressBook shows message that tag renaming is cancelled <br>
+  Use case ends

 ## Appendix C : Non Functional Requirements